cloudmesh/technologies/chapters/tech/google-bigquery.md

 implementations.

-References :o: illegal use of refernces you must use bibtex
+References :o:

+:o: This is not how we do refernces

 Kazunori Sato (2012).
-“An Inside Look at
+An Inside Look at
-Google BigQuery”.
+Google BigQuery.
 Retrieved Sep 10, 2018

 Lain Thomson (November 14, 2011).
-“Google opwns BigQuery for cloud analytics: Dangles free trial to lure doubters”.
+Google opwns BigQuery for cloud analytics: Dangles free trial to lure doubters.
 Retrieved Sep 10, 2018

-“BigQuery Client Libraries”.
+BigQuery Client Libraries.
 Retrieved Sep 10, 2018